alitursucular/alitursucular.github.io/_posts/2019-04-18-complete-real-estate-website-with-admin-panel.md

 excerpt: "This post is about a complete real estate website with admin panel (Custom build CMS, MySQL and PHP).
 Unlike most of my other blog posts, this content does not has a GitHub repository."
 ---

+For quick starters, here is the [link](https://www.platinatasehir.com) to the site.

 This post is about a complete real estate website with admin panel.
 Unlike most of my other blog posts, this content does not has a GitHub repository.
 It is because it was a private work to a customer.
 Nevertheless, I will be discussing the work I did in the following sections.

 _Note: If you are willing to view the site immediately, please see the [link](https://www.platinatasehir.com)._ **_Once you open the page, please go through developer tools of your browser and see my mark at the beginning of the HTML._**